 An adventure seeker, Ken dove into work at GoS 48hrs after completing a 4,400 mile cross-country cycling trip.
 Born and raised in Mexico City to Japanese parents, he is a Registered Architect in New York State and a Licensed Construction Superintendent in New York City.
 He has a Bachelors in Architecture from the Rhode Island School of Design and has 13 years of experience both as a designer and Construction Project Manager.
 His most recent projects include the Brant Foundation's New York space, Swiss Institute, and SoHo House’s Ludlow House.

-Prentice is a performer and social entrepreneur who most recently led ArtPlace America’s efforts to boost the efficacy of artist-driven community development across the US as its Director of Partnerships and Communications.
+Prentice is a performer and social entrepreneur.
 Trained as an actor, his performing credits range from downtown NYC passion projects to Broadway mainstays and include over 100 audiobooks.
-He co-founded Asmi International, a nonprofit that trained NGOs to offer creative self-expression and literacy workshops in post-conflict zones, and co-founded JACK—a performing arts venue in Brooklyn, NY.
+Immediately prior to GoS, he led ArtPlace America’s efforts to boost the efficacy of artist-driven community development across the US as its Director of Partnerships and Communications.
+He also co-founded Asmi International—a nonprofit that trained NGOs to offer creative self-expression and literacy workshops in post-conflict zones, and JACK—a performing arts venue in Brooklyn, NY.
 He holds a BFA from NYU and an MBA from Columbia University.